people resting their arms on each other's shoulders

 If you are experiencing a mental health or substance use crisis, call for help!

-• Family Service League’s Diagnostic, Assessment, and Stabilization Hub (DASH) Program, 24/7 hotline: For mental health counseling, addiction treatment, and crisis care for children and adults in Suffolk County, call (631) 952 – 3333
+• Call Family Service League’s Diagnostic, Assessment, and Stabilization Hub (DASH) Program at (631) 952–3333 for 24/7 services for mental health, substance use, and crisis care for children and adults in Suffolk County

 • For a medical emergency, call 911